A Class of Long Range Circulant Random Walks on $\mathbb{Z}_q^d$: Circulant random walks

 \subsection{Characterization of transition functions}

 A Lancaster characterization of transition functions with the same eigenvectors as (\ref{spectral:01}), showing that \emph{all} such transition matrices are mixtures of circulant matrices follows.
-Characterizing transition functions with given eigenfunctions is equivalent to characterizing possible eigenvalues of the transition matrix. \begin{Proposition} is non-negative and therefore a transition probability matrix if and only if $ \rho_r = \eta_r = \mathbb{E}\big [\theta_r^V\big ]$ for a random variable $V$ on ${\cal V}_\d$.\\ The probability distribution of $V$ satisfies
+Characterizing transition functions with given eigenfunctions is equivalent to characterizing possible eigenvalues of the transition matrix. \begin{Proposition} $P^\circ$ with entries